MCP Servers¶

 env_forward = { CONTAINER_VAR = "HOST_VAR" }— the container seesCONTAINER_VAR, resolved fromHOST_VARin the host's.env.

-If a host var is not set, pynchy logs a warning and skips it (the container still starts).
+If a host var is unset, pynchy logs a warning and skips it (the container still starts).

-The env/env_forward split keeps secrets out of config.toml (which is committed to the repo) while keeping non-secret config visible and declarative.
+The env/env_forward split keeps secrets out of config.toml (which is committed) while keeping non-secret config visible and declarative.
 Changes to .env trigger an automatic service restart.

 Multi-tenant servers¶

-For the same MCP server image connecting to different accounts (e.g., multiple Slack workspaces), define separate server entries with different env_forward mappings:
+To run the same MCP server image against different accounts (e.g., multiple Slack workspaces), define separate server entries with different env_forward mappings:

 [mcp_servers.example_acme]